return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/vmwgfx/vmwgfx_kms_h.rst

 cmd
     The allocated fifo space.
 Set up by the helper before the first \ ``clip``\ call.

+crtc
+    The crtc for which to build dirty commands.

 num_hits
     Number of clip rect commands for this display unit.